axel-t81/google-calendar-economic-events/README.md

-# google-calendar-economic-events
+# earnings-calendar-to-google-calendar

-A Django application that fetches Economic Calendar events from an API and syncs them with Google Calendar.
+A Django application that fetches Earnings events from an API and syncs them with Google Calendar.

 ## Features

-- Fetch Economic Calendar events (earnings, dividends, etc.) from API
+- Fetch Earnings events from API
-- User authentication and authorization
 - Google Calendar integration
 - Customizable event selection
 - Automated calendar syncing